chaosim/Talk/README.md

 ####Classes and the period####
 Talk supports object orientation but with one difference: you can't call methods on an object in the regular way:

-    objectName.functionName(argument)
+    object.method(argument)

 Instead you use Talk's own peculiar syntax:

-    A method of objectName taking an argument
+    A method of object taking an argument

 An interesting consequence of this is that the period is freed up.
 So Talk goes ahead and repurposes it as the statement terminator.